sukhodolin/logovo/README.md

 If you have `nix` then you can just `nix run . -- <log dir>` in this directory.

-There is also a handy tool to generate dummy log data for testing, so you could run the following for a quick test:
+There is also a small supplementary tool to generate dummy log data for testing, so you could run the following for a quick test:

 ```
 mkdir -p log_root